 Despite the name, the wedding breakfast is typically a midday or dinner rather than an actual breakfast.

-The traditional wedding breakfast isn’t breakfast based.
-Instead, the term refers to it being the first meal a newlywed couple eat together.
+The traditional wedding breakfast isn’t actually breakfast based, so don’t worry.
+You don’t need to be planning a full English breakfast spread after your afternoon ceremony.
+Instead, the term refers to it being the first meal a newlywed couple eats together.

 Most modern weddings have a wedding reception dinner which is often deemed a form of the traditional wedding breakfast.